jQuery API

 • the translated value, which will be mapped to the resulting array

-• null, to remove the item
+• null or undefined, to remove the item

 • an array of values, which will be flattened into the full array